ericdke/apero-docs/FAQ.md

 ## Windows with posts and messages

 - at launch, when possible, the main window automatically jumps to the last post you've seen
-- the main window then automatically polls new posts for Global, Unified, Mentions (same for the Messages windows)
+- the main window then automatically polls new posts for Global, Home, Mentions (same for the Messages windows)
 - the other "posts windows" (threads, user posts, bookmarked posts, "explore"...) do not automatically poll new posts
 - all "posts windows" have a button to load more old posts except "explore", available when scrolled to the bottom of the timeline/list
 - click on a username/avatar or @mention to get the user profile